-The JOINTISZA project will ensure that flood risk management planning becomes more deeply embedded in the River Basin Management planning process, and will also facilitate the involvement of interested stakeholders and relevant sectors (e.g. flood risk, water resource, urban hydrology and drought management).
-A long-term goal of the project will be to generate momentum for improved implementation of the Floods Directive and Water Framework Directive, targeting four specific groups: national water administrations, water research institutes, international organisations and other interested stakeholders, and NGOs.
+The JOINTISZA project ensured that flood risk management planning became more deeply embedded in the River Basin Management planning process, and also facilitated the involvement of interested stakeholders and relevant sectors (e.g. flood risk, water resource, urban hydrology and drought management).
+A long-term goal that the project achieved was generating momentum for improved implementation of the Floods Directive and Water Framework Directive, targeting four specific groups: national water administrations, water research institutes, international organisations, and other interested stakeholders (and NGOs).

 Project co-funded by European Union funds (ERDF, IPA)

 Project Budget: 2,254,126.80 €

 For more information, please visit the official project website